goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

 We first partition the SSM (semiseparable) matrix into blocks of size $\mathtt{Q} \times \mathtt{Q}$.
 Then, we use the properties of semiseparable matrices to factorize each off-diagonal block, which is low rank.

-1. (*Orange*) Each diagonal block is a smaller semiseparable matrix; we can compute this multiplication however we like, in particular, using the quadratic (attention-like) form of SSD.
+1. (*Orange*) Each diagonal block is a smaller semiseparable matrix; we can compute this multiplication however we like; in particular, using the quadratic (attention-like) form of SSD.
 2. (*Green*) There are only $\mathtt{T} / \mathtt{Q}$ total different green blocks because many of them are shared.
 These can be computed with a batched matmul.
-3. (*Yellow*) Notice that the yellow terms themselves are a 1-semiseparable matrix; in other words, this step is equivalently to an SSM scan (on some modified $A$ factors)!
+3. (*Yellow*) Notice that the yellow terms themselves form a 1-semiseparable matrix; in other words, this step is equivalently to an SSM scan (on some modified $A$ factors)!
 4. (*Blue*) Similar to green, these can be computed with a batched matmul.

 ### SSD Algorithm: Chunking and State Passing